Skip to main content

 Related Topics

-• After Action Review, a primary capture mechanism for programme-level lessons
+• After Action Review: a primary capture mechanism for program-level lessons

 At a Glance

-Captures, organises, and applies M&E evidence and lessons learned across an organisation to prevent repeated mistakes and accelerate learning across programmes.
+Captures, organises, and applies M&E evidence and lessons learned across an organization to prevent repeated mistakes and accelerate learning across programs.

 Best For

-• Multi-programme organisations that want to share learning across projects
+• Multi-program organizations that want to share learning across projects

-• Organisations with high staff turnover that risk losing institutional knowledge
+• Organizations with high staff turnover that risk losing institutional knowledge

 • Donors and UN agencies requiring evidence of organisational learning

-• Programmes transitioning to a new phase who need to document what was learned
+• Programs transitioning to a new phase who need to document what was learned

 Linked Indicators